ChessMax/awesome-programming-languages/README.md

 - [Dark Basic Pro](https://github.com/TheGameCreators/Dark-Basic-Pro) - Dark Basic Pro is an open source BASIC programming language for creating Windows applications and games.
 - [Dart](https://github.com/dart-lang/sdk) - Dart is a programming language designed for client development, such as for the web and mobile apps.
 It is developed by Google and can also be used to build server and desktop applications.
 It is an object-oriented, class-based, garbage-collected language with C-style syntax.
 It can compile to either native code or JavaScript, and supports interfaces, mixins, abstract classes, reified generics and type inference.
 Primarally used with the Flutter GUI toolkit.
 - [daScript](https://github.com/GaijinEntertainment/daScript) - high-performance statically strong typed scripting language.
+- [Derw](https://github.com/eeue56/derw) - An Elm-inspired language that transpiles to TypeScript.
+Derw is a type-safe language in the ML family designed to replace or augment your TypeScript and JavaScript code - both on the client and the server.
+If you've never encountered an ML language before, some of the core principles - which Derw follows - is a clean and concise syntax, paired with a powerful type system.
 - [Dictu](https://github.com/dictu-lang/Dictu) - Dictu is a high-level dynamically typed, multi-paradigm, interpreted programming language.
 - [Draco](https://github.com/Draco-lang/Compiler) - a new .NET programming language under development.
 If you want further details on the language itself or want to contribute ideas, head over to the [language suggestions repository](https://github.com/Draco-lang/Language-suggestions).
 - [Dragon](https://dragon-lang.org/) - The Dragon is an innovative and practical general-purpose language.
 The supported programming paradigms are imperative, object-oriented, declarative using nested structures, functional and natural programming.
 The language is portable (Windows, Linux, macOS, etc.) and can be used to create Console and GUI.
 The language is designed to be simple, small, flexible and fast.